Zach Boychuk: NHL

 During the shortened 2012–13 season, on January 31, 2013, he was claimed off waivers from the Hurricanes by the Pittsburgh Penguins.
 In going scoreless in seven games with the Penguins, he was again placed on waivers and subsequently claimed by the Nashville Predators on March 5, 2013.
 On March 21, 2013, he was re-claimed by the Hurricanes on waivers.
 On December 6, 2013, after starting the season in the AHL, Boychuk was recalled by the Hurricanes after an injury to veteran defenseman Mike Komisarek.

 On July 7, 2015, Boychuk continued his tenure with the Hurricanes in signing a one-year, two-way contract with the club which paid him $600,000 in the NHL or $200,000 in the AHL, with his salary being guaranteed at $250,000.
 In the 2015–16 season, Boychuk was directly assigned to the AHL with the Checkers.
-Boychuk was unable to assert the impact from previous seasons with the Checkers and after producing 25 points in 56 games he was loaned by the Hurricanes to the Bakersfield Condors, an affiliate to the Edmonton Oilers in exchange for Andrew Miller on March 7, 2016.
+Boychuk was unable to assert the impact from previous seasons with the Checkers and after producing 25 points in 56 games he was loaned by the Hurricanes to the Bakersfield Condors, the AHL affiliate to the Edmonton Oilers in exchange for Andrew Miller on March 7, 2016.

 As a free agent at the expiration of his NHL contract with the Hurricanes, on September 8, 2016, Boychuk agreed to a professional try-out contract from the Arizona Coyotes to attend their training camp.

+Europe

-After NHL, he agreed to his first contract abroad, playing in the Russian-based Kontinental Hockey League (KHL), one season for Sibir Novosibirsk, followed by a season tenure with Slovakian entrant, Slovan Bratislava.
+In October 2016, he agreed to his first contract abroad, playing in the Russian-based Kontinental Hockey League (KHL), one season for Sibir Novosibirsk, followed by a season tenure with Slovak entrant, Slovan Bratislava.